Rehab Chicago rental housing through TIF

 In 1999, CCH successfully advocated the creation of an Illinois program to help families experiencing a short-term crisis that might make them homeless.
-In 10 years, this cost-effective “homeless prevention” program has helped more than 95,000 households.
-In 2006, It Takes a Home convinced state officials to increase prevention funding from $5 million to $11 million – increasing the number of families helped to 12,000 per year.
-But state officials cut its share of this funding by $10 million two years ago, using federal stimulus grants to offset the state cuts through 2011.
+In 16 years, since 2000, this cost-effective “homeless prevention” program helped more than 110,000 households.
+In 2006, our campaign It Takes a Home to Raise a Child convinced state officials to increase prevention funding from $5 million to $11 million – increasing the number of families helped to 12,000 per year.
+Two years later, state officials cut funding to $4 million, using federal stimulus grants to offset the state cuts through 2011.
 For more information, visit the IDHS Homeless Prevention Program.

 Rental Housing Support Program

 In 2005, Illinois created a Rental Housing Support Program, designed and advocated by our housing campaign, It Takes a Home to Raise a Child.
 Rent support provides long-term affordable housing for families earning less than $20,000 a year.
-Rental subsidies are funded by a $10 surcharge on real estate recordings, creating a program that now helps 2,400 Illinois families, including those helped through the Chicago Low-Income Housing Trust Fund.
+Rental subsidies are funded by a $10 surcharge on real estate recordings, creating a program that helps 2,400 Illinois families, including those helped through the Chicago Low-Income Housing Trust Fund.
 For more information, visit the IHDA Rental Housing Support Program.